caffeinated-pixels/day15-festive-translator/readme.md

 - Write a function to display the correct greeting when a language is selected.

-I also added a text animation based on [rubberBand from animate.css](https://animate.style/) and few extra languages, including Canadian and Australian 😁
+I also added a text animation based on [rubberBand from animate.css](https://animate.style/) and a few extra languages, including Canadian and Australian 😁